AnkushR466/Docker-Swarm-using-Ansible/README.md

 *[here replace the x.x.x.x with your master instance public ip and y.y.y.y with your slave instance publiv ip]

-Step 3:
-run the ansible playbooks.
->> ansible-playbook docker_setup.yml
-* This file will install docker engine in both the instances and start a container on worker group nodes

->> ansible-playbook docker_swarm.yml
-* This file will initilize docker swarm on the manager node and add worker node for the docker swarm

 To check the setup go to the manager node by
 * ssh -i Docker_M.pem[your key] ubuntu@x.x.x.x[your master ip]